 When architects rely upon markets (or clients) to present solutions, they undermine their claims to professional status, as well as narrowing the scope of their work.
 The monopoly powers of professional status are grounded in the assumption that markets fail-specifically, that they are incapable of appropriately calculating the value of professional knowledge.
-Architecture exists as a profession because markets are thought incapable of reliably accounting for the full costs and benefits of building production (think of issues such as sustainability, for example).
+Architecture exists as a profession because markets are thought incapable of reliably accounting for the full costs and benefits of building production (for example, think of classic 'public good' problems such as health and safety issues).
 Since the fallibility of markets is the precondition for conventional architectural practice, we cannot reify the market or the client as a limit condition.
 The actual relation between architectural practice and the economies it inhabits is a reciprocal one, where our work is simultaneously shaped by the forces of exchange, and participates in the formation of those forces.
 The market can present opportunities, but it does not define the limits of the real.

-One side effect of the global economic upheavals of the 80s was the discovery that command and control organizations and the linear processes they support aren't always the most efficient or effective means of creating value.
-With the emergence of digital technologies and their ability to capture and exploit feedback, classic hierarchies with their linear assembly of parts into wholes have taken second place to more refined and complex processes that depend on simultaneous, non-linear manners of creating and assembling products and services (Kieran, Timberlake, 2004).
-Studies of product modularity in computer production (Ulrich and Tung) have discovered that systematic arrays of relational logics, each with its own distinctive constraints and capacities, must be developed and designed into each element of the product system in order to create a high-performing modular nowÖ externalize our minds."
+The 'new economy' is a term that first appears in business and economic literature around 1985, and is used to describe the market conditions created by "machines that once externalized our muscles, now... externalize our minds."
 (Paul Hawken, quoted by Katz, 1985).
-Over time, the term has acquired a range of meanings, but most business theorists use it to describe economic models based on the operations of postindustrial production, which produced a productivity revolution through new techniques for managing and exploiting information.
+Over time, the term has acquired a range of meanings, but most business theorists use it to describe economic models based on the operations of post-industrial production, which produced a productivity revolution through new techniques for managing and exploiting information.
 (Farrell, 2003) These new systems of realizing value and governing exchange are complex sorting networks with discrete but intense feedback loops where abstract data and concrete material merge.